fwup-home/fwup/README.md

   --unsafe Allow unsafe commands (consider applying only signed archives) -v, --verbose   Verbose
-  -V, --verify  Verify an existing firmware file (specify -i) --version Print out the version
+  -V, --verify  Verify an existing firmware file (specify -i) --verify-writes Verify writes when applying firmware updates to detect corruption (default for writing to device files) --no-verify-writes Do not verify writes when applying firmware updates (default for regular files) --version Print out the version
   -y   Accept automatically found memory card when applying a firmware update -z   Print the memory card that would be automatically detected and exit